SamMThompson/CPU-S_Emulator/README.md

 - mlt        -- acc <- DR1 * DR2
 - hlt 	     -- Halts the program

+The assembly is white-space sensitive.
+Do not have a space before an instruction, only have one space between an operator and the address, and blank lines should not have any spaces.

+Note that all comments and blank lines do not count towards the instruction memory.
+Therefore, if you are using jnz, the address should be the line number, assuming comments and blank lines have been stripped.

+For examples, see the "program" directory.

 ## Using the emulator

 To write an assembly program, add a txt file to the programs directory and write your code there.
 See the example programs.

-Note that all comments and blank lines do not count towards the instruction memory.
-Therefore, if you are using jnz, the address should be the line number, assuming comments and blank lines have been stripped.

 To run a assembly program, you have two choices:
 1. "rf (the name of the text file where your program is stored)"